mkkim400/mkkim400.github.io/_pages/about.md

 ---

 <br>
 Welcome!
 I am **Minki Kim**, a Senior Research Associate in the **[Wilhelmus Lab](https://wilhelmuslab.me/)** and **[Harris Lab](https://sites.brown.edu/harrislab/)** at the Center for Fluid Mechanics, School of Engineering, **Brown University**.
 My work focuses on **Computational Fluid Dynamics**, particularly in **environmental and multiphase flow systems**.
-I develop high-fidelity simulations to understand complex fluid behaviors, from oceanic energy transport to cavitation dynamics and bioreactor design for cultivated meat production.
+I develop numerical modeling and theoretical approaches to understand complex fluid behaviors, from oceanic energy transport to cavitation dynamics and bioreactor design for cultivated meat production.

 At Brown, I contribute to interdisciplinary projects that bridge fluid mechanics, climate science, biological engineering, and applied mathematics.
 I also enjoy mentoring students and collaborating across fields to create open-source tools for complex fluid systems.
 I received my Ph.D. in Mechanical Engineering and Scientific Computing in the **[Scientific Computing and Flow Physics Laboratory](https://public.websites.umich.edu/~ejohnsen/home.html)** from the **University of Michigan, Ann Arbor**, and my undergraduate degree from **Seoul National University**.